Frequently Asked Questions

 It is also helpful to be aware that new students sometimes take three or four classes before they integrate as part of the group and follow the pattern and structure of the lesson.

-If you wish to attend to observe a class, please contact us to make a suitable time.
+If you wish to attend a trial or observation class, please contact us to make a suitable time.

 Why do you limit class sizes?

 We aim to limit our class sizes to 10-12 children per class, depending on the individual personalities within each group.